 Have auto loan rates dropped recently?

 National trends in loan interest rates change based on national policy, politics and demand.
-Rates are expected to continue to increase this year, and indeed, rates hit a five-year high in February 2018.
-This isn’t a good trend for the auto loan consumer, as auto loan rates increase with it.
+Rates are increasing and refinance rates are often higher than those for new or used cars.
 If there is a sudden jump in the national rate for the season, consider refinancing a little later.
-If there is a sudden dip, like there was in the fall of 2017, it’s a good time to shop around.
+If there is a sudden dip, like there was in the summer of 2018, it’s a good time to shop around.

 When to consider refinancing